-When you exclusively work from home, physical boundaries between work and play can feel virtually nonexistent.
-Even if you're highly organized, it can still be difficult to successfully manage your career and a household in the same space, especially if you're raising a family, too.
+When you exclusively work from home, physical boundaries between work and your personal life can feel virtually nonexistent.
+Even if you're organized, it can still be difficult to successfully manage your career and a household in the same space, especially if you're raising a family, too.

 While it may not be possible for home-based business owners and workers to completely draw the line between personal and professional, there are ways to better integrate the different facets of your life.
 Experts provided some tips for better work-life balance when you work at home.

 When you work in an office, part of your normal routine includes changing out of your pajamas and into work-appropriate attire.
 Though it's tempting to work in your favorite PJs, it may not be the best option for productivity.